 In the Fiscal 2021, net cash flow from operations was ₹1,025.58 million.
 Profit for the period was ₹2,954.52 million in Fiscal 2021.
 Adjustments primarily consisted of depreciation and amortization expenses of ₹374.39 million, finance cost of ₹259.40 million, interest income of ₹119.38 million and gain on fair value movement of Compulsory Convertible Preference Shares of ₹2,527.84 million.
 Operating profit before working capital changes was ₹953.97 million in Fiscal 2021.
-The main working capital adjustments in Fiscal 2021, included an increase in trade payables of ₹404.62 million on account of increase in revenue share payable under our contracts with service providers, increase in other current liabilities of ₹12.51 million primarily due to increase in statutory dues payable and decrease in other financial liabilities of ₹143.85 million on account of movement in financial liabilities.
-This was offset by an increase in other non-current financial assets of ₹31.16 million on account of increase in raw material requirements, an increase in trade receivables of ₹110.42 million on account of increase in revenue, decrease in non-current liabilities of ₹12.94 million on account of decrease in deferred revenue and increase in other current assets of ₹50.44 million.
+The main working capital adjustments in Fiscal 2021, included an increase in trade payables of ₹404.62 million on account of increase in revenue share payable under our contracts with service providers, increase in other current liabilities of ₹12.51 million on account of movement in financial liabilities.
+This was offset by an increase in other non-current financial assets of ₹31.16 million on account of increase in raw material requirements, an increase in trade receivables of ₹10.42 million on account of increase in deferred revenue and increase in other current liabilities of ₹12.94 million on account of decrease in deferred revenue and increase in other current liabilities of ₹12.94 million on account of decrease in deferred revenue and increase in other current assets of ₹50.44 million.
 Cash generated from operations in Fiscal 2021 amounted to ₹1,102.31 million.
 Income tax paid amounted to ₹76.73 million in Fiscal 2021.

 In Fiscal 2020, net cash generated from operations was ₹378.09 million.
 Loss for the year was ₹1,583.32 million in Fiscal 2020, and adjustments primarily consisted of depreciation and amortization expenses of ₹323.32 million and finance cost of ₹238.88 million, provision for doubtful trade receivable balances of ₹24.84 million on account of provision made for certain debtors as per our provisioning policy and loss on fair value movement of Compulsory Convertible Preference Shares of ₹1,770.31 million.
 Operating profit before working capital changes was ₹673.29 million in Fiscal 2020.
-The main working capital adjustments in Fiscal 2020, included an increase in other financial liabilities of ₹21.27 million on account of increase in capital creditors, increase in provisions of ₹2.65 million on account of changes in employee benefits payable and decrease in other current assets of ₹12.68 million on account of reduction in prepaid rent and advance to suppliers.
-This was offset by a decrease in trade payables of ₹36.38 million on account of decrease in period of payment to vendors, increase in trade receivables of ₹76.93 million on account of increase in period of collection from few debtors and increase in other non-current financial assets of ₹48.64 million on account of increase in borrowings.
-Cash generated from operations in Fiscal 2019 amounted to ₹480.11 million.
-Income taxes paid amounted to ₹102.02 million in Fiscal 2019.
+The main working capital adjustments in Fiscal 2020, included an increase in other financial liabilities of ₹21.27 million on account of increase in capital creditors, increase in provisions of ₹2.65 million on account of changes in employee benefits payable and decrease in other current assets of ₹12.68 million on account of decrease in period of payment to vendors, increase in trade receivables of ₹76.93 million on account of increase in berrowings.
+Cash generated from operations in Fiscal 2019.